BioPhoton/ng-drupal-7-services/README.md

 # AngularJS for your Headless Drupal

-You want to create an app or custon frontend for your headles or decoupled Drupal?
+You want to create an app or custom frontend for your headless or decoupled Drupal?
 Using AngularJS??
-This is what you need to make your live easyer!
+This is repository makes your live easyer!

 # ng-drupal 7-services
 An api client for Drupal 7 Services 3.x designed to work with Ionic also!